bdrainer/AP_Deploy/README.md

 ## Before Starting

+### Git

+A GitHub account is required.
+You will fork this repository.

+You will clone your fork to a dev-ops machine of your choice.
+You will commit and push changes to your private fork.

+The dev-ops machine requires a git client to run commands like clone and commit.

 ### Docker Repository

 The IAT system is made up of docker images.
 The K8s cluster pulls these images from docker hub.